A-Kotecha/QuantTest/README.md

 1. Git clone file first

-2. If catkin workspaces havent been used before in PC being used, or supplied catkin does not work:
+2. If catkin workspaces havent been used before in PC being used:

 `sudo apt-get install python-wstool python-rosinstall-generator python-catkin-tools`